zzpzaf/conferpowertosignals1/README.md

 ![screen-shoot](/src/assets/images/confer-power.png)

+It uses:

+The DataService

+and

-It uses the following 4 components:
+The following 4 components:

 * HeaderComponent
 * MenuComponent